Renting in Italy

 The high cost of moving into a new apartment highlights the lack of mobility in the Italian population.
 How could an average young person afford to live independently in an apartment?
 If someone wants to move to another city for school, work, or other reasons, this heavy financial barrier will discourage most people.
 Unlike in the US, where moving is common and relatively affordable; depending on the city and apartment, you pay either no deposit, or little deposit, rarely more than one month equivalent of rent.
 Combine this financial barrier with poor job market, this causes many Italians live at home with their parents into their 30s and beyond.

-However, using an agency has some benefits: such as preparing a legal contract, and offering guarantee for your money in case your landlord does not provide what was negotiated.
+Back to the agency issue, using an agency has some benefits: such as preparing a legal contract, and offering guarantee for your money in case your landlord does not provide what was negotiated.

 To save money, it is better to rent directly from the owner.
 The upside is that you will save on the agency commission.
 However, still, it is normal for the owner to ask for two months rent as deposit.
 Some owners could even ask for three.
 The downside is that the owners vary in their ability to draft contract and dependability to keep your apartments available for you.
 However, Italian laws tend to favor the tenant in case of trouble.
 If you have a nice landlord, you will do fine, but if you have a bad one, you will have plenty troubles.